D. R. Matthews: Congress

 Matthews was elected as a Democrat to the Eighty-third and to the six succeeding Congresses (January 3, 1953 – January 3, 1967), during which time he was a signatory to the 1956 Southern Manifesto that opposed the desegregation of public schools ordered by the Supreme Court in Brown v.
 Board of Education.

 He was an unsuccessful candidate for reelection to the Ninetieth Congress in 1966, defeated in the Democratic primary by Don Fuqua.

-Later career and death
+Later career

-In his post-congressional years, Matthews worked as a consultant and administrator for the Rural Community Development Service of the United States Department of Agriculture from 1967 to 1969; and was an instructor of political science at Santa Fe Community College (Gainesville, Florida) from 1969 to 1977.
+In his post-congressional years, Matthews worked as a consultant and administrator for the Rural Community Development Service of the United States Department of Agriculture from 1967 to 1969.
+He was also an instructor of political science at Santa Fe Community College (Gainesville, Florida) from 1969 to 1977.

-He was a resident of Gainesville, Florida until his death at the age of 90.
+He was a resident of Gainesville, Florida until his death.

+Death and burial

+Billy Matthews died on October 26, 1997 at the age of 90.
 He was interred at Hawthorne Cemetery.